Almond Lace Cookies

-- If making cylinder shapes- working quickly, roll each cookie around the handle of a wooden spoon, pressing the edges together to form a cylinder and put on wire rack, seam side down.
+- If making cylinder shapes- working quickly, roll each cookie around the handle of a wooden spoon, pressing the edges together to form a cylinder and put on a wire rack, seam side down.
 (You could use this shape to include a thick pastry cream filling.)

-- If making cone shapes, you would probably want the cookies a little bigger and then when removing from sheet, form a point and press the edges together.
+- If making cone shapes, you would probably want the cookies a little bigger and then when removing from the sheet, form a point and press the edges together.

 - Whatever shape you decide, put them on a wire rack to cool.

 Makes approximately 30 cookies.